As a former academic researcher, I always do thorough research on products I recommend to make sure my readers get

 Secret Santa is a Christmas tradition that many offices and large families carry on year after year.
 It is meant to be a fun gift-exchange game, but shopping for these annual events can be a bit stressful.
-This is either because people have to buy presents for coworkers they don’t know very well or because they struggle to find a gender-neutral gift for under $20 that will suit different age groups.
+This is either because people have to buy presents for coworkers they don’t know very well or because they struggle to find a gender-neutral gift for under $20 that will suit different age groups and interests.

 Great Secret Santa Gifts for $20 or Less